Anusol

 Do not use Anusol if you are allergic to any of the ingredients listed in the patient information leaflet.

 If you experience the signs of an allergic reaction, stop using Anusol and seek emergency medical attention immediately.
 Go directly to your nearest accident and emergency department.
-Remember to take the packaging and any remaining medicine with you so that doctors treating you know exactly what you took.
+Remember to take the packaging and any remaining medication with you, so that the doctors treating you know exactly what you took.

 Signs of an allergic reaction include: